andrewginns/visualising_high_dimensions/README.md

 This code respository explores different methods of taking high dimensional data and presenting it in a lower dimensional latent space.

+Visualisations use Plotly graph objects and a Dash web app interface.

 A number of different techniques will be explored:
 1. Truncated SVD
     * Taking the top eigenvectors by variance